-The Bachelor of Media Arts provides an exciting opportunity for you to combine practical skills in Media with a theoretical grounding in a related discipline, and make connections to different industries or career paths.
+The Bachelor of Media Arts provides an exciting opportunity for you to combine practical skills in media with media theory in a related discipline, and make connections to relevant industry sectors or career paths.

 There are seven related option areas from which you will study a selection of your choice:

 - Creative Writing: develop writing skills to apply in a range of creative and professional contexts.

 - Drama: understand the performing arts, plays, playwrights and directors.
 You can also audition for the Drama Workshop, a performance stream.